Justgo13/sensor_library/docs/Ouster lidar.rst

 ****************
 Specs
 =====
-*All below specs are for OS1-16 lidar that was used in this project*
+*All below specs are for the OS1-16 lidar that was used in this project*
-- Works on channel 16, 64, 128.
+- Works on channels 16, 64, 128.
 - Maximum range of 120 meters.
 - Field of view of 33.2 degree vertically and 360 degree horizontally.
 - Sampling rate of 327,680 points/second.